learn-with-me/books-self-help/src/essentialism.md

 Overall, essentialism is about simplifying your life, making deliberate choices, and focusing your efforts on the things that truly matter most to you.

-## Quotes

-> If you don't prioritize your life, someone else will.

-> Our highest priority is to protect our ability to prioritize.

-> The ability to choose cannot be taken away or ever given away - it can only be forgotten.

 ## Summary

 The author broke down the book in three sections: